 - Olive: The color olive is very strong, which means that the metallic character of the upper layer is largely lost.
 This layer contains chromium (VI) and is therefore not RoHS-compliant.

 - Thick film: Thick-film passivation is the latest development in passivation layers on galvanized surfaces and, with regard to corrosion protection, is a worthy replacement for the yellow chromating containing Cr-VI, which was often used in the past.
 The thick-film passivation is transparent to slightly iridescent, it is Cr-VI-free and therefore conforms to the RoHS 2002/95 / EC directive.

 Tinned Technical springs are particularly interesting for the electrical and food industries.
 With this type of surface treatment, an even material coating with a very good layer thickness distribution is applied to the metal spring with the aid of electricity.
 The process can be used with spring steel, stainless steel, brass or copper.
 Tin-plated components are chemical and corrosion resistant, have high conductivity and can be just solder .
 They have a low contact resistance and very good sliding properties.

-Do you need further information on surface refinement, surface coating and surface treatment of shaped springs, flat springs, spring clips, stamped and bent parts and laser parts?
-You can reach the technical department of Gutekunst Formfedern GmbH by phone at (+49) 07445 8516-0 or by email at email@example.com .
+Do you need more information about surface treatment, surface finishing and surface coating of shaped springs, flat springs, spring clips, stamped bent and laser parts?
+You can reach the technical department of Gutekunst Formfedern GmbH by phone at (+49) 07445 85160 or by email at firstname.lastname@example.org .

 For more information: